keithsjohnson/nevado/README.md

 Nevado JMS
 ==========

+This branch has been changed to pass AWSCredentials derived from InstanceProfileCredentialsProvider but this does NOT work because when uploaded to AWS it produces an Access Denied exception!
+Need to investigate why but NOT done yet!

 A JMS driver for Amazon Web Services' queue and notification services (SQS/SNS).

 Getting started is easy.
 Download the jar or add the following to your pom.xml: